rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-terminal-services-licenses.md

 15. Enter the product code for your Terminal Services license, click **Add**, and then click **Next**.
 16. Click **Finish** to exit out of the wizard.

-Your server is now ready to function as a terminal services licensing server.
+Your server is now ready to function as a Terminal Services licensing server.